bthornemail/plan/MEDIA_KIT.md

 *Mobile research laboratory in Los Angeles produces novel approach to distributed systems and cooperative economics*

-LOS ANGELES, CA - [Date] - Brian James Thorne, an independent researcher working from a solar-powered van in Los Angeles, has developed a novel consensus protocol using topological mathematics that could revolutionize distributed systems and cooperative economics.
+LOS ANGELES, CA - OCT 2025 - Brian James Thorne, an independent researcher working from a solar-powered van in Los Angeles, has developed a novel consensus protocol using topological mathematics that could revolutionize distributed systems and cooperative economics.

 The work represents the first implementation of Fano plane-based consensus mechanisms, which achieve Byzantine fault tolerance using geometric invariants rather than computational work.
 This approach has applications in blockchain technology, cooperative governance, and autonomous AI systems.